Art of Fighting (video game): Legacy

 Art of Fighting introduced many concepts that have since become fighting game staples, including super gauge, super moves, taunts, dashes and screen scaling.
 The sequel, Art of Fighting 2, incorporated Geese Howard due to his popularity in Fatal Fury and his younger look from the first original video animation as a hidden boss.
 Yasuyuki Oda reflected that both Art of Fighting and the other IP, Fatal Fury, seemed to appeal to fans of male-oriented series like Fist of the North Star and Dragon Ball.
 The inclusion of several macho fighters led to the dilemma of including more female characters, with Mai Shiranui standing out as SNK's first female fighter.
 With Mai's high popularity in Fatal Fury, SNK decided to include Yuri in Art of Fighting 2 as a playable character, which received a similar response.
 The scene of Ryo Sakazaki in the first Art of Fighting game where he is riding a motorbike in his fighting gi became an internet meme.
 Merchandise such as clothing based on it was developed.
 SNK artist Falcoon was caught on it by surprise when a friend showed him wearing a shirt featuring a meme.
 Bringing Ryo to Fatal Fury Special was considered a good idea by Yasuyuki Oda, who believed he fits the cast and how it revolutionized the idea of the crossover concept that would conceptualize The King of Fighters.
 However, keeping the inclusion under wraps proved problematic for SNK.
 Although the developers planned to keep the character's appearance a secret until the game's release, Ryo was announced on a huge screen at the Tokyo Game Show.

 The character of Dan Hibiki from the Street Fighter series is deemed to be a parody of Ryo's similarities with Ryu and Ken, but his design is more like Robert's while he is showing mannerisms like those of Yuri Sakazaki.
 In humorous retaliation, Street Fighter II co-designer Akiman drew artwork of Street Fighters Sagat holding a defeated opponent by the head during the release of Street Fighter II: Champion Edition.
 The defeated opponent wore an attire similar to Ryo's: an orange karate gi with a torn black shirt underneath and geta sandals like Ryo; but had long dark hair tied to a ponytail like Robert.
 These similarities are addressed in the crossover game SNK vs. Capcom: SVC Chaos, with GameSpots Greg Kasavin stating that fans would appreciate the appearances and the interactions between Ryo, Dan, and Takuma.
+A X68000 version of Art of Fighting was in development by Magical Company, but went unreleased for unknown reasons.

-A Sharp X68000 version of Art of Fighting was in development by Magical Company, but went unreleased for unknown reasons.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.